collerek/ormar/docs/relations.md

 Since you join two times to the same table (categories) it won't work by default -> you would need to use aliases for category tables and columns.

-But don't worry - orm can handle situations like this, as it uses the Relationship Manager which has it's aliases defined for all relationships.
+But don't worry - ormar can handle situations like this, as it uses the Relationship Manager which has it's aliases defined for all relationships.

 Each class is registered with the same instance of the RelationshipManager that you can access like this: